(18th March 2013 – 20 miles)

 There is not much to relate about Day 4, I’m afraid.
 The walking was pleasant enough but an anti-climax after the previous day’s trials.

 It was whilst nursing a (not very nice) pint in a (not very nice) pub at Pooley Bridge that I began to think, “Well, that’s that then.
 I’ve failed.
 I’m way, way off the correct route.
 I’ve missed out on the day I was probably looking forward to the most: a whole new area of the Lake District to explore; an ascent of Kidsty Pike; views of Haweswater reservoir and the possibility of seeing the only wild Golden Eagle in England.* I might as well go home”.
-I did briefly think of jacking it all in, of catching a cab or bus up to Penrith and arriving home in time for a glass of wine, a spot of supper, a bit of telly and an early night.
+I did briefly think of jacking it all in, of catching a cab or bus up to Penrith and arriving home in time for a glass of wine, a spot of supper and a bit of telly.
 Sounded good and rather tempting.

 But I really, really didn’t want to abandon this walk and so, I pressed on and after leaving that (not very nice) pub and deciding to keep to small, quiet country lanes and eschewing a more direct but boggy cross-country route, my mood lifted and I actually began to enjoy myself.